 Skip to main content

-dlt is an open-source Python library for loading data from APIs, databases, cloud storage, and other sources.
-You can use dlt inside a SQLBuild source loader to ingest data as part of your build lifecycle.
+dlt is an open-source Python library for loading data from APIs, databases, cloud storage, and more.
+SQLBuild integrates with dlt two ways:

 Install